KomodoPlatform/dPoW/doc/DPOWchain.md

 ### Howto setup DPOW chain and notarizer exec

-You need to do this on your **Main NN Node** if you don't want to touch it you can also use a completely new Node wich KMD BTC and DEX synced.
+You need to do this on your **Main NN Node** if you don't want to touch it you can also use a completely new Node with KMD BTC and DEX  synced.

-The 3rd Party Node is not involved you only need the KMD Pubkey and KMD Private Key from it
+The 3rd Party Node is not involved you only need the KMD Pubkey and KMD Private Key from it.

 ```bash
 git clone https://github.com/jl777/komodo.git dexkomodo